 Groomers may work in a shop, their own home or the owner’s home.

 Most groomers wear protective clothing and gloves.
 The work may not be suitable for people with allergies to animals or shampoos.
+The work can be quite physically demanding especially with larger breeds so confidence in handling and comforting dogs will be necessary.

 To be a dog groomer you should: